xzllxls/PhysicEngine/README.md

 The goal of the simulator will be to integrate AIs in a complex physic environment.
 Some basic IA brain will be implement to allow junior programmers in this domain field to get a base.

-The rest of this file is writen in english
+The rest of this file is write in english

 ## Development tool
 * IntelliJ
 * SDK 14
-* Imported lib :
-    * JavaFX sdk 14

 ## Repository
 ### RunTime